 8. Clean the cache and log in again.

-Well done, your Wyomind extension is installed!
+Well done, your Wyomind extension installation is all set!
 Have a look at our next FAQ on how to activate your license.

-I'm asking to overwrite /public_html/lib/Varien/Data/Form/Element/link.php, should I carry on?
+I'm asking to overwrite /lib/Varien/Data/Form/Element/link.php, should I carry on?

 You can skip this file, it's only for magento < 1.4.